dianashalai/Revenue_metrics/README.md

 # Revenue_metrics
- Create a dashboard to analyze monetary inflows for the project This tool will allow product managers to track the dynamics of changes in monetary inflows and conduct a high-level analysis of the factors influencing these changes.
+ Create a dashboard to analyze monetary inflows for the project.
+This tool will allow product managers to track the dynamics of changes in monetary inflows and conduct a high-level analysis of the factors influencing these changes.

 The project consists of two parts: